fenago/kubernetes-course/md/Lab_6.md

-The output shows various details relating to the pod (as we have seen in the previous chapter as well).
+The output shows various details relating to the pod (as we have seen in the previous lab as well).
 In this case, we will focus on the highlighted section of the output, which shows that the desired labels, `app=nginx`, and `foo=bar`, were actually added to the pod.
 Note that, in this exercise, we added labels while creating the